numba/numba/docs/source/user/installing.rst

     inspection. `See here <https://github.com/radareorg/radare2>`_ for
     information on obtaining and installing.
   * ``graphviz`` - for some CFG inspection functionality.
+  * ``pickle5`` - provides Python 3.8 pickling features for faster pickling in
+    Python 3.6 and 3.7.

 * To build the documentation: